 The Corporation is subject to the financial risk of having unoccupied units during extended periods of renovations.
 During renovations, these properties are unavailable for occupancy and do not generate income.
 Certain significant expenditures, including property taxes, maintenance costs, interest payments, insurance costs and related charges must be made throughout the period of ownership of real estate property regardless of whether the property is producing revenue.
 Delays in the renovation of a building or individual apartment units as a result of labour and material shortages and similar risks, could delay the renting of such building or units resulting in an increased period of time where the building is not producing revenue or produces less revenue than a fully tenanted building.
 As the Corporation intends to source labour from other countries and renovation supplies directly from manufacturers in China and elsewhere, the Corporation will be subject to related immigration expenses, possible changes in laws related to the use of migrant or immigrant labour, shipping risks and delays, and currency fluctuations, all of which may result in unexpected or higher costs or possible delays.
 The Corporation intends to address these risks by acquiring financing to fund renovations, staggering renovations and by carrying out a detailed capital expenditures budget to monitor its cash position on a monthly basis.
 However, recent and possible new changes in federal immigration laws related to migrant or immigrant labour may have a negative impact regarding mitigating an increase in labour costs and expenses.
-In addition, COVID-19 has and will likely continue to affect the Corporation's ability to source labour and supplies from other countries.

-In addition, high commodity prices and global supply chain constraints have pushed inflation up, with the consumer price index (CPI) hitting 6.9% in October 2022, and it is unclear how long this upward pressure will continue.
+In addition, high commodity prices and global supply chain constraints have pushed inflation up, with the consumer price index (CPI) being 3.1% in October 2023, and it is unclear how long this upward pressure will continue.
 This may result in higher costs in respect of renovations.